icesnowsun/icesnowsun.github.io/_projects/3_project.md

 A pilot established that SARS-CoV-2 screening during routine hemodialysis was feasible and acceptable to patients {% cite anand2023feasibility %}.
-That scaled into a nationwide cluster randomized trial of surveillance testing acceptance
+That scaled into a nationwide cluster randomized trial across 62 US Renal Care dialysis centers {% cite montezrath2024acceptance %}, conducted under the NIH [RADx-UP](https://radx-up.org/about/) initiative, whose aim is improving access to COVID-19 testing in underserved communities.

-{% cite montezrath2024acceptance %}.
-Separately, we used wastewater metrics as a population-level tracking signal for COVID-19 across the U.S.
+My role on the trial was the weekly data pipeline — cleaning and processing testing data, building the tables and figures clinicians actually read, handling missing data by multiple imputation with chained equations, and using generalized estimating equations to account for clustering by facility.

+Separately, we asked whether wastewater could substitute for case reporting once at-home testing made official case counts unreliable
 {% cite varkila2023wastewater %}.
+Using public data from more than 250 U.S.
+counties, we found that *wastewater percentile* — a county’s current concentration relative to its own historic peak — predicted high case rates with an AUC of 0.95 in early 2022, with a threshold around the 51st percentile maximizing sensitivity and specificity.
+Performance degraded in later quarters, which is itself informative: as reporting decayed, the wastewater signal and the official counts diverged.

 A preprint examines whether the *time of day* a patient receives a SARS-CoV-2 vaccination is associated with their antibody response